anyone21/Dart-Notes/NullSafety.md

          ```

 ### Ending Note
 This is a basic overview about null in dart.
-In next part we try to demystiy how dart .
+In next part we try to demystify how dart .